google/comprehensive-rust/src/basic-syntax/static-and-const.md

 # Static and Constant Variables

-Static and constants are two kind of variables with special constraints.
+Static and constant variables are two different ways to create values that cannot be moved or reallocated during the execution of the program.

 ## `const`

-Constants are values created at compile time.
-They are inherently more efficient because they don't need to be computed at runtime and the compiler can inline them and apply special optimizations that would not be possible with a larger set of values:
+Constant variables are evaluated at compile time and their values are inlined wherever they are used:

 ```rust,editable
 const DIGEST_SIZE: usize = 3;